 Users of lasers are required to complete the laser safety training provided by EHS before beginning work with lasers, to follow written operating procedures, to perform all work in a safe manner and use approved personal protective equipment.
 Users are also responsible for reporting to the supervisor any unusual or unsafe condition they discover with the laser, and for suspending work with that laser until the unsafe condition is rectified.
 The user is responsible for immediately informing the supervisor in the event of any exposure to the laser.

-All laser systems and applications shall have a hazard evaluation and be classified in accordance with ANSI Z136.1.
-This is to be documented on the EHS laser hazard evaluation and classification form.
-Warning signs and labels along with personnel protective equipment must be selected based on the classification and hazard evaluation.
-Controls and training are in accordance with ANSI Z136.1.
-All non-beam hazards shall be identified on the hazard evaluation and classification form.
-EHS and the Laser Supervisor must establish administrative and engineering controls based on the classification of the laser and hazard evaluation.
-All lasers shall be inspected annually and the inspection documented on EHS laser inspection form.
+All laser systems and applications shall have a hazard evaluation and be classified in accordance with ANSI Z136.1 as part of the registration process.
+This hazard analysis shall include evaluation of non-beam hazards.
+If the supervisor lacks the technical knowledge to perform this hazard analysis, contact the Laser Safety Officer for assistance.
+Each laser system must have a standard operating procedure available to users during use.
+Engineering and administrative controls, including warning signs and labels, along with personnel protective equipment must be selected based on the classification and hazard evaluation in accordance with ANSI Z136.1.
+The supervisor is responsible for inspecting each laser system annually and that inspection shall be documented on the EHS Laser Safety Self-Inspection Form.
 Special requirements exist for public display lasers and outdoor operation lasers (i.e. laser tag, laser light shows etc.).
 Contact EHS for information regarding such laser use.